Vaping and e-cigarettes

 What are the concerns with e-cigarettes?

-More research is needed to determine both the short and long-term health risks.
-Although e-cigarettes have fewer chemicals than traditional cigarettes, vaping is not harmless.
+Research has demonstrated that there are both short and long-term health risks.
+Although e-cigarettes may have fewer chemicals than tobacco cigarettes, vaping is not harmless.
 There are components that are known to be harmful to your health.
 For example:

-- Most e-juices contain nicotine which can be highly addictive
+- Most e-liquids contain nicotine which can be highly addictive

 - Some e-cartridges contain as much nicotine as one pack of cigarettes

-- Some bottles of e-juice contain enough nicotine to cause serious harm to a child, adult or an animal.
+- Some bottles of e-liquid contain enough nicotine to cause nicotine poisoning which can cause serious harm to a child, adult or an animal when absorbed through the mouth, eyes or skin

 - Other chemicals such as formaldehyde, acrolein, propylene glycol and artificial flavorings are present

-- E-cigarettes are also being used to inhale other substances such as cannabis and other drugs.
+- E-cigarettes are also used to inhale other substances such as cannabis

 - Evidence is showing that youth who vape often go on to smoking cigarettes